Skip navigation Jump to main navigation Jump to main navigation

 Click here to watch a recording of Dr. Fisher-Yoshida's book launch in February 2023.

 Conflict-resolution skills are essential for forging and stewarding successful relationships between people, communities, and organizations.
 The Columbia University M.S. in Negotiation and Conflict Resolution prepares students to analyze the root causes and dynamics of conflict and to transform disputes through reasoned and resourceful interventions.
-The program is offered full-time, part-time, and in a hybrid format.
+The program is offered full-time, part-time, and in an online (with residency) format.
 Learn more about the program.

 Fall 2023 application deadlines for the M.S. in Negotiation and Conflict Resolution program are January 17, 2023, for the priority deadline; March 15 for applicants with international documents; and May 17 for the final deadline.
 Applications are reviewed and admission decisions released on a rolling basis.
 Learn more here.